Edward Taylor: Life

 The son of a nonconformist yeoman farmer, Taylor is thought to have been born in 1642 at Sketchley, (Note: a hamlet in Aston Flamville parish.)
 Leicestershire.
 There is conflicting evidence in regard to the dates and locations of events in his early life, but he grew up during the Commonwealth of England and under the influence of his father became a convinced Protestant Dissenter.
 His childhood was spent on the family farm where he enjoyed the stability of a middle-class upbringing.
 His later writings are full of influences from his farmhouse childhood, both as regards imagery, and in the occasional use of the Leicestershire dialect.

 Taylor's mother and father died in 1657 and 1658, respectively.
 He continued to develop alone and the extent of his formal education is unknown.
 For some time he worked as schoolmaster at Bagworth but following the restoration of the monarchy, Taylor refused to sign the Act of Uniformity requiring worship according the 1662 Book of Common Prayer, which cost him his teaching position.
 It was at this point that he began to write poetry in which he lamented the loss of religious freedoms; his lament continued throughout his poetry after he emigrated to the Massachusetts Bay Colony in America in 1668.

 Taylor's Atlantic crossing and subsequent years (from April 26, 1668, to July 5, 1671) are chronicled in his now-published Diary.
 Just two weeks after landing in Boston, he was admitted to Harvard College as a second year student to prepare himself for ordination, studying a variety of topics and languages.
 Upon graduation in 1671 his first choice was to stay at university and become a resident scholar.
 But just a week later he accepted the call to serve as pastor and physician at Westfield, on the remote western frontier of Massachusetts, where he remained until his death 58 years later.

-As a physician, Taylor was a follower of Parcelsus, as evidenced by the books known to be in his library.
+As a physician, Taylor was a follower of Paracelsus, as evidenced by the books known to be in his library.
 He left a hand-written record of remedies in his 'dispensatory'.
-These included botanicals after the fashion of Nicholas Culpepper and many agents of animal tissue origin, including some derived from mummia, or "The Deade body or flesh."
+These included botanicals after the fashion of Nicholas Culpeper and many agents of animal tissue origin, including some derived from mummia, or "The Deade body or flesh."
 The practice of 'medical cannibalism' has been compared to Puritan attitudes toward the eucharist.

 He was twice married: first to Elizabeth Fitch, by whom he had eight children, five of whom died in childhood; and at her death to Ruth Wyllys, who bore him six more children.
 Taylor died in Westfield on June 29, 1729.